The challenges and our response

 We also have supported 5,000 female-headed households in food-insecure areas of West Hararghe zone in the Oromia region through training in vegetable gardening and distribution of vegetable seeds and tools.
 Income earned from gardening enables women to send their children to school and buy household assets, such as goats and chickens.
 Our activities also help reduce the impact of future food shocks on female-headed households by giving women more diversified and productive agricultural outputs.

 With an estimated 673 maternal deaths for every 100,000 live births, Ethiopia has one of the highest maternal mortality rates in the world.
 International Medical Corps is committed to safeguarding the reproductive health of Ethiopian women and girls by improving awareness of maternal health and preventing HIV/AIDS and traditional harmful practices.

 International Medical Corps provided technical training, capacity building and mentorship to more than 499 health extension workers, 465 healthcare providers (doctors and nurses) and 400 traditional birth attendants on safe delivery practices, antenatal and postnatal care, family planning, and the treatment of sexually transmitted infections, including HIV.

-International Medical Corps implements a broad range of HIV/AIDS programs around the world, including direct service delivery, integrated tuberculosis testing and treatment, food security, counselling and testing, training of health staff and prevention of mother-to-child transmission.
+International Medical Corps implements a broad range of HIV/AIDS programs around the world, including direct service delivery, integrated tuberculosis testing and treatment, food security, counseling and testing, training of health staff and prevention of mother-to-child transmission.
 In Ethiopia, International Medical Corps integrates community health education, including critical HIV prevention messages, into our overall programming.